AJRepo/snare/README.md

 This requires the commands "docker", "tar" and "wget" to be available on the testing machine (as well as the usual Bash tools like awk/sed/grep/etc).

-It does not run any docker containers, and allows analyzing the containers before they are run.
+It does not run any Docker containers, and allows analyzing the containers before they are run.

 How to use: